 I love to create sensory bins related to holidays.
 With toddlers and preschoolers in the house, sensory bins give us many great opportunities for play and learning.
-This valentine sensory bin is made from materials you can pick up that the Dollar Tree.
+This valentine sensory bin is made from materials you can pick up at the Dollar Tree.
 Here are the details of what’s inside and ways you can use the materials to extend learning.

 What’s in Our Bin?